 This activity is about the children engaging with their 'sockball' and gaining a broader understanding of how soccer and other sports unify people from all around the world.
 It builds on the Pope's call to engage with Sport at the Service of Humanity and develops an understanding of 'Haves and Have Nots' in a practical and interactive way.
-Consider how you can make this link clear for your students.
+Use the following script to make this link clear for your students with reference to Timor-Leste.